OceanBioME/OceanBioME.jl/docs/src/model_components/biogeochemical/index.md

 For details of the BGC models currently implemented please see the following pages.

 ## Oceananigans setup
-At the simplest level all that is required to setup an existint OceanBioME BGC model is to pass it to the Oceananigans model setup:
+At the simplest level all that is required to setup an existing OceanBioME BGC model is to pass it to the Oceananigans model setup:
 ```julia
 model = NonhydrostaticModel(; grid,
                               ...,